afqueiruga/detest/Readme.md

 These have to be coupled by making your code solve the simpler problems, too.
 Currently, we have no such tests in this package.

 ## The Tests

 Right now, there are only solutions for poroelasticity and single-phase flow.

 - Exact problems:

   1. Constant strain modes in elasticity
   2. Constant flux flow

 - Numerical problems:

   1. Terzaghi's consolidation
   2. de Leeuw's consolidation
-  3. (M) Thin crack in tension / pressurized
+  3. Thin crack in tension / under pressure
   4. Poisson problem
   5. Radial production in a poroelastic system

 - Reference problems:

   1. None yet

-The units for default properties are all in SI.
-This strictly doesn't matter, but for some codes the properties are not inputs, but intrinsic to the formulation!

-The problems in the database each have their own module.
+The problems in the library each have their own module.
-Each module has a description, default parameter dictionary, and a solution routine.
+Each module has a description, default parameter dictionary, and at least one class that implements the solution.
-They solution routine returns a dictionary of closures.
+The class is meant to behave like a closure, where it is initialized with a parameter set and is callable.
 Each closure evaluates the analytical solution at a point that is some combination of $(x,y,z,t)$ for the given parameters.
 The module will have a default set of parameters.

+The units for default properties are all in SI.
+This strictly doesn't matter, but for some codes the properties are not inputs, but instead intrinsic to the theoretical formulation.

 ## Using the Test Suite